jfwells/wp-united/readme.txt

 = 0.9.2.4 =
 This version significantly improves the style fixer's handling of nested stylesheets, and fixes a number of minor bugs.
 Please update.
 You need to update both the phpBB and WordPress side of WP-United.
 For the phpBB side, you only need to copy over the updated files from the phpbb-forum/root folder in the download package to your forum root.

+= 0.9.2.6 =
+This version fixes a template integration bug with WordPress > 3.9.
+Development has been paused for a long time and there are other bugs to fix -- please watch this space.
+There is no need to upgrade the phpBB side if you are updating from v0.9.2.4.